armenhovsepian/DelegateDemos/README.md

 * If either of the methods throws an exception, the delegate call immediately stops, and no other methods in the list are called.
 * If the delegate returns a value, only the value of the last invoked method will be returned.

+## Expression
+LINQ To SQL uses lambda expressions to create expresion tree in order to convert C# codes to SQL query

 [Delegate in use](http://armenhovsep.com/Blogs/delegate-in-use/)